csc-training/elements-of-hpc/intro/how-hpc-has-changed-the-world.md

 laws of planetary motion.
 Later on, Newton showed that Kepler's laws are a consequency of his theory of gravitation.

+Two relevant fields related to each other in data science, that have become more relevant in recent years are machine learning and artificial intelligence.
+Artificial intelligence is defined as technology to simulate intelligence as humans would define it.
+For example intelligence that we use to play chess or go.
+This technology doesn't have static algorithms which are predefined, but algorithms which strive to learn with their own "intelligence" based on previously learned information.
+Meaning that, as a system it learns from itself.
+Machine learning is defined as the algorithms and methods used to predict this information using probabilistic models.
+Often input to these models are massive data sets which naturally require a large amount of computation to crunch through.

 ### High-performance computing